 Unfortunately, we don’t have a firm estimate about when the first online casinos will open their doors in Michigan.
-The consensus at this point is that we’ll start to see online casinos pop up sometime in late 2020 or 2021.

 What we do know is that sports betting will be the first type of online gambling that will make a wide debut.
 Retail sports betting is already underway at some of Michigan’s casinos.
 Also, the novelty associated with sports betting post-PASPA availability means that state governments are focused on enacting and executing sportsbook launches at this moment in time.